ImanQayyumSufi/Data-Engineering-Projects/README.md

 recommendation as to why they
 should buy one over the other and the reasons why clearly outlined.
 All of this should be output to the terminal.
 We do not currently need a fancy UI or anything like that.

+A snap of business rules that are made based on projectRequirements.xlsx file: